How To Apply For Financial Aid

 Applicants and their parents should be prepared to furnish any information verifying data on the application.
 This may include documents from the Internal Revenue Service for the verification process.

 Applications will be processed and awards will be made on a first come, first served basis for campus-based funds (Federal Work Study, Federal Supplemental Educational Opportunity Grants).
-Federal Pell Grant, Monetary Award Program Grant (ISAC) and Direct Loan applications are also reviewed in date order.
+Federal Pell Grant, Monetary Award Program Grant (ISAC), AIM HIGH/Golden Opportunity Scholarship (ISAC) and Direct Loan applications are also reviewed in date order.
 Although the amounts of these awards are not determined by the date priority, early applicants will receive their award offers first.

-You will receive an award offer detailing the financial aid for which you qualify.
+You will receive an award offer detailing the financial aid for which you qualify reflected in NEIUport, My Financial Aid tab.
 All financial aid funds will be credited to your NEIU billing account.
-If the total credited funds exceed your NEIU bill, you will be notified of the refund distribution process from the Student Loan Department.
-Students can register for direct deposit using NEIUport, Registration Tools in the Current Student tab.
+If the total credited funds exceed your NEIU bill, you will be notified of the credit balance refund distribution process from Student Payment Services.
+Students can register for direct deposit using NEIUport, Registration Tools in the Student tab.
 Students choosing to pick up a paper check must provide two documents of identification, one of which must be the University ID.

 Additional information concerning financial assistance and filing deadlines can be obtained by checking the student portal, the website, email at Financial-Aid@neiu.edu or fax at (773) 442-5040.

 Steps to Apply for Federal Student Assistance

 - Create a Federal Student Aid ID.
 A FSA ID gives you access to Federal Student Aid’s online systems and can serve as your legal signature.